faranji/CS50/googleSearch/README.md

 # Project 0: Search
-Check out my project's YouTube video by clicking the link below to see it on action! https://youtu.be/-nrpINJHbr0
+Check out my project's YouTube video by clicking the link to see it on action! https://youtu.be/-nrpINJHbr0

 <img width="1434" alt="Screen Shot 2023-04-05 at 21 40 01" src="https://user-images.githubusercontent.com/112563989/230174934-6ee3c85b-83e0-444b-8f32-7812a9ca8c1f.png">